Your Contract with Us

 (c) Repairing faults

-(i) We will use reasonable efforts to repair faults in Our Facilities within a reasonable period.
+(i) We will use reasonable efforts to repair faults in Our Facilities within the time periods set out in the relevant SLA

 (ii) We will use reasonable efforts to have our Providers repair faults in Provider Facilities within a reasonable period.